TourCMS/spreedly-php/readme.md

-# PHP wrapper for the Spreedly API
+# PHP wrapper for the Spreedly Core API

 https://spreedly.com/